The Shipping Law Review: South Korea

 Contracts of carriage are regulated by the Korean Commercial Code.
 Korea has not ratified the International Convention for the Unification of Certain Rules of Law relating to Bills of Lading 1924 (the Hague Rules), the Protocol to amend the International Convention for the Unification of Certain Rules of Law Relating to Bills of Lading 1968 (the Hague-Visby Rules), the UN Convention on the Carriage of Goods by Sea 1978 (the Hamburg Rules) or the UN Convention on Contracts for the International Carriage of Goods Wholly or Partly by Sea 2009 (the Rotterdam Rules), but incorporated certain provisions of the Hague-Visby Rules into the Commercial Code in 2007.
 The Commercial Code provides for rights and obligations of the parties in bareboat charter party, time charter party, voyage charter party and other contracts for carriage of goods by sea.

-Pursuant to the Commercial Code, the carrier bears the duty of care regarding the seaworthiness of the vessel and the goods, and will be liable for damages unless it is proven that such duty of care is fulfilled.
-In the case of general contract of carriage of goods by sea, carriers' liability cannot be decreased by agreement beyond that under the provisions of the Commercial Code; this prohibition is also applicable to bills of lading even when they are issued under charter parties.
+Pursuant to the Commercial Code, the carrier bears the duty of care regarding the seaworthiness of the vessel and the goods, and will be liable for damages unless it is proven that the duty of care has been fulfilled.
+In the case of general contract of carriage of goods by sea, carriers' liability cannot be decreased by agreement beyond that under the provisions of the Commercial Code;17 this prohibition is also applicable to bills of lading even when they are issued under charter parties.

 The carrier or shipowner, including beneficial owners, are obliged to issue bills of lading at the request of the shipper or charterer after the carrier or shipowner has received the goods.

-Cabotage between Korean ports is exclusively allowed to domestic shipping companies.
+Cabotage between Korean ports is exclusively available to domestic shipping companies.20

 iii Cargo claims

-With respect to the damages, loss and damages directly arising from the carriage shall be recoverable in principle.
+Loss and damages directly arising from the carriage shall be recoverable in principle.
 However, in the case of the contract of carriage, recoverable damages are limited under the Commercial Code and will be calculated by the price of the cargo at the destination as at the date (1) when the cargo would have been delivered in the case of total loss or delay, or (2) when the cargo was actually delivered in the case of partial loss.
-Nevertheless, should the loss, damage or delay result from the carrier's wilful misconduct or gross negligence, the carrier is liable for the full loss and damages directly attributable to such misconduct or negligence, less any freight or expenses saved because of the loss, damage or delay.
+Nevertheless, should the loss, damage or delay result from the carrier's wilful misconduct or gross negligence, the carrier is liable for the full loss and damages directly attributable to that misconduct or negligence, less any freight or expenses saved because of the loss, damage or delay.22

 Whether charter party terms are validly incorporated into a bill of lading is an issue to be determined pursuant to the law applicable to the bill of lading, which will be the law of the place where the bill of lading was issued unless there is agreement thereon between the parties to the bill of lading.
-In particular, regarding incorporation of arbitration clauses in charter parties between the carrier and the holder of the bill of lading, the Supreme Court held that an arbitration clause in a charter party would be considered to be validly incorporated into a bill of lading only if:
+In particular, regarding incorporation of arbitration clauses in charter parties between the carrier and the holder of the bill of lading, the Supreme Court23 held that an arbitration clause in a charter party would be considered to be validly incorporated into a bill of lading only if it provides that:

-A demise clause is not valid as it is regarded to be reducing the liability of the carrier.
-However, in an Appellate Court case in which a foreign law was the governing law to a contract of carriage, and the foreign law recognised the validity of demise clauses, it was held that a demise clause was valid.
+A demise clause is not valid as it is regarded to be reducing the liability of the carrier.24 However, in an appellate court case in which a foreign law was the governing law to a contract of carriage, and the foreign law recognised the validity of demise clauses, it was held that a demise clause was valid.25

 iv Limitation of liability

-With regard to global limitation of liability, Korea has incorporated a substantial part of the Convention on Limitation of Liability for Maritime Claims 1976 (the LLMC Convention 1976) (and part of the Protocol to amend the LLMC Convention 1996 (the LLMC Protocol 1996) for limitation amounts in respect of a passenger's death or injury) into the Commercial Code, but has not ratified any of the above conventions.
-However, as South Korea is not a signatory to the Convention, the constitution of funds in Korea would not bar claimants from exercising their rights in another jurisdiction or vice versa (at least if not prohibited in such other jurisdiction).
-A person entitled to global limitation must apply to the court for commencement of limitation proceedings within one year of receiving a claim letter.
+With regard to global limitation of liability, Korea has incorporated a substantial part of the Convention on Limitation of Liability for Maritime Claims 1976 (the LLMC Convention 1976) and part of the Protocol to amend the LLMC Convention 1996 (the LLMC Protocol 1996) for limitation amounts in respect of a passenger's death or injury into the Commercial Code,26 but has not ratified any of these conventions.
+However, as South Korea is not a signatory, the constitution of funds in Korea would not bar claimants from exercising their rights in another jurisdiction or vice versa (at least if not prohibited in the other jurisdiction).
+A person entitled to global limitation must apply to the court for commencement of limitation proceedings within one year of receiving a claim letter.27

-The procedure for the limitation of liability is set out in the Act on the Procedure for Limiting the Liability of Shipowners et al.
+The procedure for the limitation of liability is set out in the Act on the Procedure for Limiting the Liability of Shipowners, etc.

 i Ship arrest